elixir-lang/elixir-lang.github.com/getting-started/mix-otp/genserver.markdown

 We have previously learned about links in the [Process chapter](/getting-started/processes.html).
 Now, with the registry complete, you may be wondering: when should we use monitors and when should we use links?

 Links are bi-directional.
 If you link two process and one of them crashes, the other side will crash too (unless it is trapping exits).
-A monitor is uni-directional: only the monitoring process will receive notifications about the the monitored one.
+A monitor is uni-directional: only the monitoring process will receive notifications about the monitored one.
 Simply put, use links when you want linked crashes, and monitors when you just want to be informed of crashes, exits, and so on.

 Returning to our `handle_cast/2` implementation, you can see the registry is both linking and monitoring the buckets: